carolanncan/lambtron.github.io/articles/2015-06-05-ladder-redefining-ping-pong-at-segment/index.md

-# Ladder: A simple Elo rating app
+# Ladder: Redefining Ping Pong at Segment

 We take things very seriously here at Segment.
 But nothing is taken more seriously than our ping pong, which explains why we play on a non-Olympic regulation sized table (that sits snuggly above our junior-sized pool table), in addition to our sole use of [one star balls](http://sports.stackexchange.com/questions/69/why-are-there-different-stars-on-table-tennis-balls).
 In fact, the Ping Pong culture at Segment is _so_ strong, we even have a dedicated Slack channel for it.